kentros/mishmash/README.md

 # mishmash

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure library of misfit functions.
+This project is where miscellaneous functions can fit in.

 ## License